yhl48/proxy-lite/README.md

 ## Scaffolding Proxy Lite in Python

+If using the model outside the CLI or streamlit app, you can use the `Runner` class to launch the model in a web-browsing environment.

 The `RunnerConfig` is how you configure the system setup, including the model used.
 The library is designed to be modular and extendable, making it easy to swap out the environment, solver, or agent.